Luigi Calabresi: Commemorations and reconciliations

 On 14 May 2004, Carlo Azeglio Ciampi, President of the Italian Republic, presented Gemma Capra with the Medaglia d'Oro al Valor Civile in memoriam of Luigi Calabresi as a victim of terrorism.

 In 2007, priest Ennio Innocenti commenced a public petition for the beatification of Calabresi.
 Cardinal Camillo Ruini found merit in the petition and it was forwarded to Milan Cardinal Dionigi Tettamanzi who asserted that such an action would be "premature" given that the figure of Calabresi still had a "divisive effect" on the city of Milan.
 In 2017, Cardinals Angelo Scola and Gaetano Vallini, respectively archbishops emeritus of Rome and Milan, commenced a new campaign to gather support for the beatification of Calabresi, whose death, they asserted, was in odium fidei, "in hatred of the faith."
-Pope Paul VI and then Pope John Paul II had spoken of Calabresi, after his assassination, as a "servant of God," the latter calling Calabresi "a witness of the Gospel and a heroic defender of the common good."
+Pope Paul VI and then Pope John Paul II had spoken of Calabresi, after his assassination, as a "servant of God", the latter calling Calabresi "a witness of the Gospel and a heroic defender of the common good."

 On 9 May 2009, during the Day of Commemoration of the Victims of Terrorism, Licia Rognini, Giuseppe Pinelli's widow, and Gemma Capra, the widow of Luigi Calabresi, met for the first time at the Quirinal Palace, invited by Giorgio Napolitano, President of the Italian Republic.
 In Napolitano's presence and before the gathered media, the two women shook hands.
 Pinelli's daughter was also invited.
-President Napolitano stated in his eulogy that "the democratic state must always and constantly remain close to [the] wounded families," adding that Giuseppe Pinelli is to be "respected and honored," having been "victim twice: first of very heavy, unfounded suspicions and then of a sudden, absurd end."
+President Napolitano stated in his eulogy that "the democratic state must always and constantly remain close to [the] wounded families," adding that Giuseppe Pinelli is to be "respected and honoured," having been "victim twice: first of very heavy, unfounded suspicions and then of a sudden, absurd end."
 Pinelli and Capra were heard saying to each other, "We should've done this sooner."
 The rapprochement of the two familites was, said Napolitano, "a political and institutional gesture" over "a wound that cannot be separated from that of the seventeen who lost their lives in Piazza Fontana."